 Before becoming a therapist, I earned a PhD in English literature at the University of Toronto and taught several courses there.
 My therapy training so far has been in psychodynamic psychotherapy (at the Centre for Training in Psychotherapy), Emotionally Focussed Therapy (EFT) for Couples, and Accelerated Experiential Dynamic Psychotherapy (AEDP).
 I am currently a practising clinician in the international research project on the efficacy of 16 sessions of AEDP therapy, and I have run a workshop and seminar on AEDP for therapists in Toronto as well as assisting at AEDP trainings in New York City.

 Psychotherapy is a complex, ever-evolving field.
 I am passionate about my ongoing training and expect it will be life-long.
 My current approach is informed by research in neuroscience, attachment, emotion, and Internal Family Systems (IFS).
+I have also practised and am interested in the healing potential of various kinds of mindfulness and Buddhist meditation.
 As a therapist I rely on the increasing evidence that we all have innate capacities for healing, given the right safe and facilitating environment.